This post may contain affiliate links. Read our disclosure policy here.

 You can use either water or milk to make overnight oats.
 I personally love using milk or unsweetened almond milk, like you’ll see in the recipe below because it provides the oats a creamy texture that’s 100% delicious.

-How to Cook Steel Cut Oats Overnight
+No Cook Steel Cut Oats Overnight

 This means that you don’t need to learn how to cook steel-cut oats when you make overnight oats because they practically “cook” themselves as they soak in the liquid.

-This strawberry overnight steel cut oats recipe is the first recipe I tried when I made overnight steel cut oats.
+This recipe is the first I tried when I made overnight steel cut oats.
+Notice that I’m using quick-cooking steel cut oats.
+I tried using traditional steel cut oats and they didn’t soften up enough.

-- steel-cut oats
+- Place the oats

-How Far in Advance can I make Steel-Cut Overnight Oats?
+How Far in Advance Can I Make Steel-Cut Overnight Oats?

-If you are adding fruit to your overnight oats, I recommend no more than 3 days since the fruit loses its texture and taste different -especially berries.
+If you add fruit to overnight oats, I recommend keeping them in the fridge for no more than 3 days since the fruit tastes different and loses its texture—especially berries.
+Learn more about how long overnight oats last in this post.

 What are the best Jars to use for Overnight Oats?